Overtime Laws in California

 • Retaliation against employees who ask for overtime – Some employers may try to fire, demote, or otherwise penalize employees who speak up about potential overtime violations or file a complaint with the California Labor Commissioner.

 These are just a few examples of overtime violations.
-If you think your employer denied you the overtime you deserve, talk to a skilled overtime employment attorney who can explain California law and help you understand your rights.
+If you think your employer denied you the overtime you deserve, talk to a skilled overtime employment attorney in LA who can explain California law and help you understand your rights.

 How Do I Address Violations of Overtime Laws in California?